Personal Injury & Accident Claims Expert

-We provide expert witness testimony for workplace accident claims.
+We provide economic damage calculation and expert witness testimony for personal injury, workplace, and car accident claims.

 We have over 30 years of experience and have testified in both federal and multiple state courts.
 We’re one of the top economic consulting firms in the U.S., and we’ll help create an accurate picture of the financial state of the plaintiff before, during, and after the incident.

 At The Knowles Group, we specialize in calculating earnings loss and other economic damages that the victim may have suffered as a result of the accident.
 Our calculations are based on real data – earnings history, life expectancy, education, and more.
 We use state and federal guidelines, experience, and established best methods to demonstrate the true economic impact due to the unique factors of your case.
 Our firm can analyze dozens of variables and produce tables, charts, and graphs detailing the damage and hardship.
 In personal injury and car accident cases, damage calculations are critical in illustrating special damages.

 Types of Expert Witnesses in a Personal Injury Claim

 When it comes to a personal injury claims, there are three general types of expert witnesses that you may need to hire to prove your case:

 - Accident reconstruction expert witness

 These experts are especially important in high-value claims like auto accidents.
 An accident reconstructionist has special knowledge in determining how an accident took place.
 They are able to use evidence from the scene to scientifically reconstruct the conditions which caused the accident to happen.
 These experts often recreate the accident in 3D computer aided design programs or in real life, in order to produce videos and photos for use in trial.
 An accident reconstructionist may also be an engineering expert, product liability expert, or have other special knowledge relevant to the case.
 In addition to analyzing the case and creating exhibits for trial, these experts often testify to their findings at trial.